jlabusch/beacon/README.md

         show this message

     --install
-        install beacon into /etc/crontab, to be run as jacques in 5 minute intervals and taking additional command line options into account when configuring the job (-c, -d, -i, -k, -u, -t)
+        install beacon into /etc/crontab, to be run as beaconuser in 5 minute intervals and taking additional command line options into account when configuring the job (-c, -d, -i, -k, -u, -t)

     --ssh-key=PATH, -k
-        default is "/home/jacques/.ssh/id_rsa"
+        default is "/home/beaconuser/.ssh/id_rsa"

     --ssh-user=USER, -s
-        default is "jacques"
+        default is "beaconuser"

     --tunnel-host=HOST, -t
         default is "tunnel.example.com"

     --user=USER, -u
-        user to execute the cron job as; default is "jacques"
+        user to execute the cron job as; default is "beaconuser"

 # AUTHENTICATION